Jackson Hole, Wyoming

 It was 2013 and Tahoe had very dry conditions and very little terrain open.
 We decided to head northeast to where it had actually been snowing.
 Jackson Hole had received about 160″ of snowfall by the time we visited during the busy Christmas week.
 It was a 750 mile drive from South Lake Tahoe where we celebrated Christmas to the town of Jackson, Wyoming.
-It’s a beautiful drive for the most part, and you can really make time in Nevada with a 75 MPH limit on I-80.
+It’s a beautiful drive for the most part, and you can really make time in Nevada with an 80 MPH limit on I-80.

 We arrived at night and woke up to a spectacular view of Grand Teton from our lodging at Spring Creek Ranch, which is up on a hill above the town.
 The restaurant there wins the prize of having the best view of any place we have ever eaten, and the food was great too.